 Other Signs of Addiction

 Some other signs of addiction can include mood swings or changes in behavior.
-As the American Psychiatric Association explains, drug use changes the brain in ways that lead to difficulty with impulse control and decision making, even after the high has worn off and a person is no longer under the influence.
+As the American Psychiatric Association explains, those “with a substance use disorder may have distorted thinking and behaviors…” Drug use changes the brain in ways that lead to difficulty with impulse control and decision making, even after the high has worn off and a person is no longer under the influence.
 This means a person who is struggling with addiction may display outbursts of anger, lapses in judgment, and rash behaviors.
 They may also become forgetful or have trouble taking in new information, as drug use can interfere with learning and memory.

 Given the fact that addiction can cause people to give up other activities in favor of drug use, someone who is addicted may also appear very socially withdrawn.
 They may keep to themselves and isolate from others, even if they were once especially social.
 You may also notice that a person who is addicted is spending time with new friends, as old friendships may fall by the wayside and be replaced by connections with others who are using drugs or alcohol.
 Similarly, failure to fulfill duties at work can result in financial problems if a person is fired or is not reporting to work as often as scheduled.
 This, combined with the cost of an addiction, can result in difficulty with paying bills, and a person may even resort to stealing money or engaging in other criminal activities to support the addiction.